hypha-dao/hashed-wallet/documentation/architecture.md

 A build of Polkadot JS is packaged with webpack and delivered with the app.

-The source code for the build is in /assets/polkadot/sdk/js_api and based on the approach and code used in Polkawallet
+The source code for the JavaScript build is in [/assets/polkadot/sdk/js_api](https://github.com/hypha-dao/hashed-wallet/tree/v1.0.0_M1_00/assets/polkadot/sdk/js_api) and based on the approach and code used in Polkawallet

 ### Flutter Application